drmargarido/d-tracker/README.md

 * Implement the main features I use regularly.
 * Reduce the number of dependencies and build steps so it is easier to make sure the application will still be easy to install in the future.
 * Have a small resources usage so I can have it open all day without thinking about it.
-* Be cross-platform so it works in more machines(I have never used any of the hamster integrations with the system).
+* Be cross-platform so it works in more machines.

 ## Milestones